Inklingo

 nounB1general

-Use 'dosis' when referring to a specific quantity or portion of something, like a substance, an ingredient, or even an abstract quality like humor or effort.
+Use 'dosis' when referring to a specific amount or portion of a quality, substance, or abstract concept.

 A gentle open human hand holding one single, tiny, glowing golden speck on the palm, symbolizing a small amount or a bit.